-Risk Management (RM) coordinates organization-wide activities designed to help EY people meet global and local compliance responsibilities and support client-facing teams in delivering quality and exceptional client service.
-Responsibility for high-quality service and ownership of the risks associated with quality are placed with the member firms and their service lines.
+Risk Management (RM) coordinates organizationwide activities designed to help EY people meet global and local compliance responsibilities and support client-facing teams in delivering quality and exceptional client service.
+Responsibility for highquality service and ownership of the risks associated with quality is placed with the member firms and their service lines.

-Among other things, the Global RM Leader helps monitor the identification and mitigation of these risks as well as other risks across the organization as part of the broader enterprise risk management (ERM) framework.
+Among other things, the Global RM Leader helps monitor the identification and mitigation of these risks, as well as other risks across the organization as part of the broader enterprise risk management (ERM) framework.
 The ERM priorities are communicated to member firms.